BNAS:An Efficient Neural Architecture Search Approach Using Broad Scalable Architecture: Experiments and Analysis

 \subsection{Hyper-parameters Determination for Broad Scalable Architectures}

 For architecture search phase, we set the number of deep Cell to zero as default setting for delivering fast search speed.
 Moreover, the number of enhancement block $v_{s}$ is selected from [1,2].
-For the phase of architecture derivation, there are two hyper-parameters need to be determined for the broad scalable architectures: the number of enhancement block $v_{d}$ and the number of deep Cell $k_{d}$.
+For the phase of architecture estimation, there are two hyper-parameters need to be determined for the broad scalable architectures: the number of enhancement block $v_{d}$ and the number of deep Cell $k_{d}$.
 As described in Section \ref{introduction}, large discrepancy of scalable architectures between two phases leads to prohibitive performance reduction.
 As a result, we choose $v_{d}$ and $k_{d}$ from [1,2,3] and [0,1,2], respectively.

-The experimental settings for hyper-parameters determination is identical with the phase of architecture described in Section \ref{Architecture Search on CIFAR-10} except the number of training epochs in the architecture derivation phase.
-The experimental results of hyper-parameters determination for BNAS and BNAS-CCE can be found in APPENDIX.
-Here, related experiments for BNAS-CCLE perform similarly so that we only show the results of BNAS.
+The experimental settings for hyper-parameters determination are identical with the phase of architecture described in Section \ref{Architecture Search on CIFAR-10} except the number of training epochs in the architecture estimation phase.
+The experimental results of hyper-parameters determination for BNAS and BNAS-CCE can be found in TABLE \ref{hyper-parameters-bnas}.
+Here, related experiments for BNAS-CCLE perform similarly with BNAS so that we only show the results of BNAS.
 In each case, we employ the mean value and variance of five candidate architectures as evaluation indices.
-According to APPENDIX, the optimal hyper-parameters of BNAS and its variants are shown in TABLE \ref{optimal hyper-parameters}.
+As a result, we employ the following hyper-parameters setting for the experiments in this paper: 1) BNAS \{$v_{s}=2$, $v_{d}=1$, $k_{d}=1$\}, 2) BNAS-CCLE \{$v_{s}=2$, $v_{d}=1$, $k_{d}=1$\}, and 3) BNAS-CCE \{$v_{s}=2$, $v_{d}=2$, $k_{d}=2$\}.